Blood donation: Blood testing

 The WHO reported in 2006 that 56 out of 124 countries surveyed did not use these basic tests on all blood donations.

 A variety of other tests for transfusion transmitted infections are often used based on local requirements.
 Additional testing is expensive, and in some cases the tests are not implemented because of the cost.
 These additional tests include other infectious diseases such as West Nile fever and babesiosis.
 Sometimes multiple tests are used for a single disease to cover the limitations of each test.
 For example, the HIV antibody test will not detect a recently infected donor, so some blood banks use a p24 antigen or HIV nucleic acid test in addition to the basic antibody test to detect infected donors.
 Cytomegalovirus is a special case in donor testing in that many donors will test positive for it.
-The virus is not a hazard to a healthy recipient, but it can harm to infants and other recipients with weak immune systems.
+The virus is not a hazard to a healthy recipient, but it can harm infants and other recipients with weak immune systems.

+Blood testing in the US takes at least 48 hours.
+Because of the time required for testing, directed donations are not practical in emergencies.